fluid-project/infusion-docs/src/documents/Contexts.md

 at locations in the component tree.
 Each component in the tree exposes a collection of these __*context names*__, which are derived from the component's type and [grade names](ComponentGrades.md).

+All Infusion components are stored in a single-rooted **_component tree_** - this stores every component which has been instantiated in a particular **_Infusion context_**.
+This context is global to the JavaScript context which has loaded Infusion - for example, a frame within a browser, or a node.js process.

 ## How context names are derived ##

 Configuration material makes use of context names, when it is [expanding](ExpansionOfComponentOptions.md).